 MySQL: the table name must contain no accented character (for example: "ÉlanFile").
 This is a problem specific to MySQL (tested on versions 3.23.52-max-nt and 3.23.47-max-nt of the MySQL server).

 The password of HFSQL files is not case-sensitive.

 - Empty string ("") if no password is used.

 <Path of JNL file>: Optional character string (with quotes)

-Access path to JNL file associated with the logged data file.
-This parameter is taken into account if the data file is logged.
+Access path to the JNL file associated with the logged data file.
+This parameter is only taken into account if the data file is logged.
 In this case, <File name>JNL.fic will be created at the specified location.

 This parameter must not be specified.
 In HFSQL Client/Server, the path of JNL file is defined and it cannot be modified.